tylermartin12368/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1: Create Azure Virtual Machines.
-Make one virtual machine operate on Windows and the other on Linux.
+Make one virtual machine operate on Windows (VM1) and the other on Linux (VM2).
-- Step 2: Use Remote Desktop to remote into the Azure Virtual Machine operating on Windows.
+- Step 2: Use Remote Desktop to remote into VM1.
 - Step 3: Download Wireshark onto the Azure Virtual Machine.
 It will be used as our network analyzer.
-- Step 4: Use Wireshark and Windows Powershell to test different protocals to observe what traffic occurs.
+- Step 4: Use Wireshark to observe ICMP, SSH, DHCP, DNS, and RDP traffic.
+Windows Powershell will be used to send commands to generate the traffic between both VM1 and VM2.

 <h2>Actions and Observations</h2>